 Tesco realise a good customer experience also results in word of mouth referrals and yet more advertising free growth.
 I tell everyone how good the delivery service is.
 This falls into the emotional intelligence quadrants of understanding others and managing relationships with others.

 In this instance, M&S have failed to see that customer experience matters.
 We will chalk it up to experience and, no matter how tasty the food may be at M&S, we will not return next Xmas and we will not recommend anyone we know does it either.
-In my humble opinion, M&S management urgently need some EI awareness training and some process design skills.
+In my humble opinion, M&S management urgently need some emotional intelligence awareness training and some process design skills.